You’re just a stone’s throw from a golden-sand beach at this family-friendly aparthotel.

 Buffet breakfast and dinner.

-Situated next to the children's pool with sunbeds and parasols.
+Situated next to the children's pool area with sunbeds and parasols.
+The pool area has been renovated for May 2014 with a spacious terrace.

 TripAdvisor Reviews Show more reviews »